 Reporting, investigation and remedial actionThe College encourages the reporting of all perceived incidents of discrimination, harassment or retaliation regardless of the offender’s identity or position.
 If you believe you have been the victim of conduct prohibited by this policy or witnessed such conduct, you should discuss your concerns as follows:

-- Students ordinarily will bring reports to the dean of students for judicial affairs.
+- Students ordinarily will bring reports to the dean of students for Student Conduct.
 This would apply to student reports concerning faculty, staff or fellow students.

 - Staff ordinarily will report to the director of human resources.